olin/studentgovernment/student_government_bylaws.md

 4. Director of Student Activities
 5. Director of Clubs and Organizations
 6. Director of Service
-7. All Honor Board positions slated to be elected in the spring as defined in the Honor Code.
+7. Chair of the Honor Board
+8. Vice Chair of the Honor Board

 The following positions are elected in the second cycle: